khangndse184145-ship-it/worklog/content/5-Workshop/5.9-Cleanup/_index.md

 ---

-## 5.9.1 – Clean up Amplify app and frontend hosting
+## 5.9.1 – Delete the Amplify app and front-end hosting

 1. Open the **Amplify** console in the same Region used for the workshop.
-2. Select the **Amplify app** that hosts the English Journey frontend.
+2. Select the **Amplify app** that is hosting the English Journey front end.
-3. Choose **Actions → Delete app** (or **Delete** from the app details page).
+3. Choose **Actions → Delete app** (or the **Delete** button in the app details page).
-4. Confirm the deletion.
+4. Confirm the deletion as instructed.

-Deleting the Amplify app will automatically remove the connected **frontend hosting**, and the **backend stacks** created by Amplify (Cognito, Lambda, DynamoDB, S3) – unless you chose to keep them during deletion.
-Check the confirmation dialog carefully and follow the prompts.
+When you delete the Amplify app:

+- Amplify automatically removes the **front-end hosting**,
+- And usually deletes the **backend stacks** it created (Cognito, Lambda, DynamoDB),
+  unless you explicitly choose to keep them during the deletion process.

+Carefully read the confirmation dialog to avoid deleting important resources by mistake.

 ---

-## 5.9.2 – Clean up backend resources that remain
+## 5.9.2 – Delete any remaining back-end resources

-Depending on how you created the backend, some resources may still exist after deleting the Amplify app.
+Depending on how you created the back end, there may still be some resources left after deleting the Amplify app.
-In the AWS console, verify the following services in the workshop Region:
+In the AWS console, in the workshop Region, check the following services:

 - **Cognito**
-  - Remove any **User Pools** or **Identity Pools** created only for the workshop.
+  - Delete any **User Pools** or **Identity Pools** that were created specifically for the workshop.

 - **Lambda**
-  - Delete Lambda functions used exclusively for English Journey (for example: test-level function, daily reminders, vocabulary utilities).
+  - Delete Lambda functions that only serve English Journey (for example: level test handlers, daily reminders, vocabulary processing).

 - **DynamoDB**
-  - Delete DynamoDB tables that were created for workshop data (users progress, questions, vocabulary, etc.) if you no longer need them.
+  - Delete DynamoDB tables that were used only for workshop data (learning progress, questions, vocabulary, …) if you no longer need them.

-- **S3**
-  - Delete S3 buckets that were used only for this workshop (for example: lesson content, media assets, temporary exports).
-  - Be careful not to delete shared or production buckets.

 ---